sillygoose/cs_esphome/README.md

 ## What's new

+- reduced CPU use by batching sensors
 - create database pruning predicates in the YAML configuration file: [Pruning database entries](#pruning-database)
-- set the initial value of the utility meter: [Pruning database entries](#setting-utility-meter)
+- set the initial value of the utility meter: [Setting the utility meter](#setting-utility-meter)

 #